 Chosen correctly, high quality, 'premium' diets can be a simple and effective way to invest in your pet's health - after all, you feed your pet every day so why not try to maximise the benefits they derive from their nutrition?
 Don't just feed them, nourish them!

-"I feed my rescue Labrador x Kelpie Hill's therapeutic Diet Derm Defense.
+"I feed my rescue Labrador x Kelpie Hill's therapeutic Diet Derm Complete.
 Having atopy (airborne allergies) he was so unhappy licking and scratching constantly and even used to keep us up at night with his carry on and headshaking.
 He lost a lot of hair and turned his skin brown but now he has a lustrous coat and hardly ever needs his oral medication.
 He is so much happier (and so are we with no more restless nights!)"

 "I feed my cat Oscar Royal Canin Veterinary Diet Urinary S/O, a therapeutic urinary diet, as he was diagnosed with a potentially life-threatening urinary tract obstruction.
 He is fed the canned version to help increase his water intake, and dilute the crystals and help prevent them from causing him future problems!"